Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild

 \textbf{Adopting LoRA.} We examined whether incorporating LoRA in the DM is beneficial.
 The results indicate that employing LoRA in the U-Net slightly improved rendering results as depicted in Tab.~\ref{tab:adopt_lora}.
 Even though the performance gain is marginal, we applied LoRA to the VAE decoder, which also adapts well to the training scene.

 \textbf{Memory efficiency.} We reported memory usage with 9-view training on the NeRF On-the-go dataset, Tab.~\ref{tab:onthego_memory}.
-Although SaveWildGS utilizes more memory than other methods~\cite{kulhanek2024wildgaussians,wu2025difix3d+}, these approaches struggle to render high-quality results.
-Nonetheless, SaveWildGS effectively aligns Gaussians in the Gaussian field, showing impressive results.
+Although Difix3D-W utilizes more memory than other methods~\cite{kulhanek2024wildgaussians,wu2025difix3d+}, these approaches struggle to render high-quality results.
+Nonetheless, Difix3D-W effectively aligns Gaussians in the Gaussian field, showing impressive results.
 Moreover, the results indicate that SAGR spreads the Gaussians uniformly well in the Gaussian field and avoids overfitting.

 \textbf{Robustness for text descriptions.} We examined whether the mask generator is robust if the text description is changed, Fig.~\ref{fig:text_descriptions}.
 We observe that including the word ``dynamic'' in $T_{\text{text}}$ effectively captured transient elements.
 Inspired by this, we included the word ``dynamic'' in the text descriptions.